 Our accreditation activities are led by four accreditation commissions.
 These commissions are responsible for reviewing educational programs and making the final accreditation decision for each program.

 - Each commission is led by an executive committee that includes a chair, chair-elect, past-chair, vice chair of operations, and members-at-large.

 - Each member society is entitled to have at least one member on each commission that reviews programs in disciplines for which that member society has primary responsibility.
 In addition, some member societies do not have responsibilities for any programs but still have representatives on the commissions related to their interests.
 For example, the National Society of Professional Engineers nominates an individual to serve on the Engineering Accreditation Commission.

 - Each commission has a public commissioner, an individual who is not affiliated with the fields that ABET accredits through either practice or training.

-- A representative from the ABET Board of Directors serves as a liaison between each commission and the Board.
+- Each of the four Area Delegation Directors serves as a liaison between their respective commission and the Board of Directors.

 - The four commissions include:

 - Applied Science Accreditation Commission (ASAC)